KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 -   The extrinsic call to the consumer chain.
 -   The DID URI.

-:::info What is a submittable extrinsic?
+:::info Submittable extrinsics

 A transaction that originates from an external account and affects the state of the blockchain.
-An extrinisc is used to execute actions on the network, such as transferring funds, making governance decisions, using functionality of the parachain, or interacting with smart contracts.
+An extrinisc executes actions on the network, such as transferring funds, making governance decisions, using functionality of the parachain, or interacting with smart contracts.

 :::